Affiliate links on Android Authority may earn us a commission. Learn more.

 1. Samsung Galaxy S23 series

-The Galaxy S22 family is easily the biggest Android rival to Apple’s iPhone 14 line.
-What makes the S23 models some of the best alternatives to the iPhone 14 family is that there are flagships at multiple price points, they’re available in a ton of markets, and they come with lengthy update commitments.
+The Galaxy S23 family is easily the biggest Android rival to Apple’s iPhone 14 line.
+What makes the S23 models some of the best alternatives to the iPhone 14 family is that there are flagships at multiple price points, they’re available in many markets, and they come with lengthy update commitments.

-It’s not all great, as the base Galaxy S22 has a small battery for a high-end Android phone, especially when compared to its bigger brother.
-We also thought the speakers could be better across the board.
+It’s not all great, as the base Galaxy S23 has a small battery for a high-end Android phone, especially when compared to its bigger brother.
+You’ll also get more years of software support with the Apple options.
 Nevertheless, these are the best iPhone 14 alternatives for most people and are at the top of the list of the best Android phones that you can buy.
-At least until February anyway, when the Samsung Galaxy S23 series launches and raises the bar for Android devices once again.

 The iPhone SE (2022) is the budget alternative to the iPhone 14 for those that can’t stretch beyond just over the $400 mark.
 You do lose a ton by opting for the third-generation SE model, as it only has a single rear camera and doesn’t have a dedicated night photography mode.
 It also has a pokey, low-res LCD screen, only 64GB base storage, and a design lifted from iPhones from over five years ago.